stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. warning::

     This feature is not yet available in the .NET SDK.
 Please use the Stormpath Admin Console, or switch this page to the REST API documentation.
-    For updates, you can follow the `.NET SDK ticket #111 on Github <https://github.com/stormpath/stormpath-sdk-dotnet/issues/111>`_.
+    For updates, you can follow `ticket #111 <https://github.com/stormpath/stormpath-sdk-dotnet/issues/111>`_ on Github.

     .. todo::